florae123/library-server-java/README.md

     	}
       ```

 3. Create a database called **"rentals"**.
 Whenever a book is borrowed, it is registered in "rentals".
-A rental should be saved as a JSON in the following format:
+A rental will be saved as a JSON in the following format:

       ```
       {